Springest/CakePHP-Mailchimp-datasource/README.md

 ## Debugging

-Unfortunately, the 2.0 vendor class from Mailchimp does not through exceptions.
+Unfortunately, the 2.0 vendor class from Mailchimp does not through exceptions by itself.
 So if your methods return false and you need to know the error message/code you will have to use the following:

 	debug($this->MailchimpSubscriber->response);

 with `$this->MailchimpSubscriber` being your model.

+You can, however, make the plugin throw exceptions using

+	Configure::write('Mailchimp.exceptions', true);

+This will then throw a `MailchimpException` you can catch, log away and continue in your code.

 ## Dependencies